opensearch-project/index-management/README.md

 ![PRs welcome!](https://img.shields.io/badge/PRs-welcome!-success)

-# Open Distro for OpenSearch Index Management
+# OpenSearch Index Management

-Open Distro for OpenSearch Index Management provides a suite of features to monitor and manage indexes.
+OpenSearch Index Management provides a suite of features to monitor and manage indexes.

 It currently contains an automated system for managing and optimizing indices throughout their life, Index State Management.